usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-4.md

         - "How Anywhere Computing Just Killed Your Phone-Based Two-Factor Authentication [^201]"
     CVEExample:
     PossibleCountermeasures:
-        - "Enable two-factor or other strong authentication methods for user accounts on app stores."
+        "Enable two-factor or other strong authentication methods for user accounts on app stores.":
+            -
-        - "Use features from Google or others to periodically analyze account activity for suspicious logins."
+        "Use features from Google or others to periodically analyze account activity for suspicious logins.":
+            -
-        - "On enterprise-managed devices, consider imposing policies to restrict what apps can be installed."
+        "On enterprise-managed devices, consider imposing policies to restrict what apps can be installed.":
+            -
 ---